 These tend to be a lot like a lean business plan with another name.
 Like the lean plan, an operations plan includes specific implementation milestones, project deadlines, and responsibilities of team members and managers.
 This is the plan used for staying on track to meet your goals as a business.
 Planning for your goals as a business allows your company to assign priorities, focus on results, and track your progress.
 Your operations plan covers the inner workings of your business.
 It outlines the specifics of who should be doing what, and when they should be doing it.

 Of course, cash flow figures prominently here as well.
 For example, your milestones will need to have sufficient funding for their implementation, and you’ll need to track your progress so you know how much you’re spending.

-A growth or expansion plan focuses on a specific area of a business, or a subset of the business.
+These could be lean plans or even standard business plans, but focusing on a specific area of a business, or a subset of the business.
 For example, a plan for the creation of a new product is a growth plan.
 These plans could be internal plans or not, depending on whether they are being linked to loan applications or new investment.
-An expansion plan requiring new outside investment would include full company descriptions and background on the management team, just the same as a standard plan for investors would.
+An expansion plan requiring new outside investment would probably need to include full company descriptions and background on the product, market, and management team, just the same as a standard plan for investors would.
 Loan applications would require this much detail as well.

-However, an internal plan used to set up the steps for growth or expansion that is funded internally could skip these descriptions.
+However, an internal growth plan used to set up the steps for growth or expansion that is funded internally could skip these descriptions, just like a lean plan.
 It might not be necessary to include detailed financial projections for the company overall, but it should at least include detailed forecasts of sales and expenses for the new venture or product.

 Reading about the different types of business plans is a good jumping-off point in the process of creating a business plan.
-If you’re looking for more information about business plans and how to write them, you’ll find our business planning videos and sample business plan library to be helpful resources.Click here to join the conversation (34 Comments)
+If you’re looking for more information about business plans and how to write them, you’ll find our sample business plan library and our guide to writing a detailed business plan to be helpful resources.Click here to join the conversation (36 Comments)